denoland/dnt/README.md

 - `prompts` - Shim the global `confirm`, `alert`, and `prompt` functions.
 - `blob` - Shim the `Blob` global with the one from the `"buffer"` module.
 - `crypto` - Shim the `crypto` global.
+- `domException` - Shim the `DOMException` global using the "domexception" package (https://www.npmjs.com/package/domexception)
 - `undici` - Shim `fetch`, `File`, `FormData`, `Headers`, `Request`, and `Response` by using the "undici" package (https://www.npmjs.com/package/undici).

 ##### `Deno.test`-only shim